llbit/chunky-docs/docs/chunky2.md

 ## Known Bugs

 * Rendering speed is lower overall and in particular with water.
-* Pre-1.13 chunks are not loaded (shown with an error icon in the 2D map).
-* Minecraft 1.13 worlds can contain pre-1.13 chunks and need to be converted for Chunky 2 to load them.
-	NOTE - Worlds made with Spigot, or similar, may not convert automatically and would require manual exploration to function correctly.
+* Some blocks in pre-1.13 worlds may not render correctly.